ito-takumi/terakoya/README.md

 ## Requirements

-Terakoya is tested under the following versions.
+Tested under the following versions.

-* Ruby 2.3
+* Ruby 2.3.1
-* Ruby 2.2
+* Ruby 2.2.5

 Terakoya may run in other versions, but not guaranteed.